-The amount of participation in The Australian Ballet School Training Programme varies for each student, largely depending on individual family circumstances.
-There is no maximum limit to how often a student may access the programme, however, to be considered for enrolment in each subsequent year (subject to the discretion of the Director) ITP students must participate in at least one training opportunity each year:
+The amount of participation in The Australian Ballet School ITP varies for each student, largely depending on individual family circumstances.
+There is no maximum limit to how often a student may access the programme; however, to be considered for enrolment in each subsequent year (subject to the discretion of the Director), ITP students must participate in at least one training opportunity each year:

 How much does participation in the ITP cost?

-Apart from the initial audition fee, there is no base fee for inclusion in the ITP and families only pay for the training opportunities accessed.
+Apart from the initial audition fee, there is no base fee for inclusion in the ITP.
+Families only pay for the training opportunities accessed.
 Other costs involved are the ITP uniform, accommodation and travel to and from Melbourne (when applicable).